Onward Homes: Operational information

+Complaints and safety concerns

+Complaints to the Housing Ombudsman about the organisation increased from 35 and 39 in 2017/18 and 2018/19 respectively, to 141 in 2019/20.
+The biggest growth was ‘property condition’ – the ombudsman’s umbrella term for repairs and maintenance issues.
+Onward Homes attributed the growth to their merger and a change in the repair contract.

 Radon testing kits from Public Health England were supplied to 581 properties in Merseyside which are "located within a radon area" in 2020 in case remedial works were required.

-It was fined £80,000 for breaches of the Control of Vibration at Work Regulations 2005 in December 2020 after four employees developed Hand Arm Vibration Syndrome from using vibrating power tools regularly.
+In December 2020, Onward was fined £80,000 for breaches of the Control of Vibration at Work Regulations 2005 after four employees developed hand arm vibration syndrome from using vibrating power tools regularly.
 The company pleaded guilty.